olberger/DebianJessieBaseBox/README.md

 This repository holds a configuration file for bootstrap-vz, meant to create a minimal Debian Jessie base box to be used in Vagrantfiles.

-Use [boostrap-vz](http://andsens.github.io/bootstrap-vz/) from the git 'devlopment' branch, run on Debian testing/jessie to generate an image, using the manifest provided in 'bootstrap-vz-manifests/'.
+Use [boostrap-vz](http://andsens.github.io/bootstrap-vz/) from the git 'development' branch, run on Debian testing/jessie to generate an image, using the manifest provided in 'bootstrap-vz-manifests/'.